reincubate/ricloud/README.md

 ### The JSON feed returns a message: "Contact enterprise@reincubate.com for access to this data"

 This message will be returned when the demonstration key is used.
 Please contact us for a trial key with access to more data.
 If you already have a trial key, are you correctly specifying it in your `~/.ricloud.ini` file?
 Note that the file has a period at the start.

+### I'm trying to pull an app's database file by `file_id` but I'm not getting any data back

+`file_id`s are derived from an SHA-1 hash of the file's path and name, so they are constant for any given file.
+If the file's attributes or content change, it won't affect the hash.

+However, sometimes app authors change the name of the file they store data in (and sometimes Apple do in new iOS releases).
+That's why, for instance, there several different `file_id`s to examine when getting WhatsApp data.
+These `file_id`s could be changed any time an app is updated.

+This is one of the reasons we recommend users pull our JSON feeds instead of working with files and manipulating them directly.
+Using the JSON feeds, one needn't worry over the efficacy of SQL, PList parsing or undeletion, and the JSON feeds are quicker and much simpler to work with.

 ## Need more functionality?